-Born in Belarus in 1978, Helen Shulkin earned a Specialist Diploma in Fine Arts and Drawing (specialization: Folk Arts and Crafts) from the Belarusian State Pedagogical University named after Maksim Tank (BSPU), Minsk (2001).
-Since 2020, she has lived and worked in Hamburg, Germany.
+Born in Belarus, Helen Shulkin graduated with a Specialist Diploma in Fine Arts and Drawing (specialization: Folk Arts and Crafts) from the Belarusian State Pedagogical University named after Maksim Tank (BSPU), Minsk, Belarus.
+She has been based in Norderstedt (Hamburg metropolitan region), Germany, since 2020.

 EDUCATION